 Set Default Language

 Skype crashes may occur when the default language is other than English.
-This indicates corruption of the language files stored in your installation directory.
-Set the default language to the English as follows:
+It indicates corruption of the language files stored in your installation directory.
+Adjust the default language to the English as follows:

 1. Click the Tools menu.